 Abnormal heart rate (too fast or too slow)

-Anaphylaxis can be caused by an allergic reaction to any of these:
+Anaphylaxis is most often caused by an allergic reaction to 1 of these:

 - Insect venom